invertedv/testGo/docs/gomFile.md

 defaults to "model" if the key is not specified.

 ***Notes***<br>
 Building the data will (re)create the output directory.
-A nything in the directory will be lost.
+Anything in the directory will be lost.

 ### assessModel Keys
 #### Assessment by Feature
-Softmax outputs are coalesced into binary outputs for assessment.
+Softmax outputs are coalesced into a binary output for assessment.
 The user specifies one or more columns of the output to group into the "1" value.
 - assessQuery: \<query\><br>
   is the query to pull the assessment data from 'modelTable'.
 The assessment data is used only for post-model-build assessment of the model fit.

-      The queries have two place holders "%s".  goMortgage replaces the first %s with a list of the needed fields and the second with 'modelTable'.
+      The queries have a place holder "%s" in place of the fields to pull. goMortgage constructs the list of fields.
 - graphs: \<sub dir\><br>
-  Is the optional name of the directory within \<outDir\> to place the graphs,  If you do not specifiy this, "graphs" will be used.
+  the optional name of the directory within \<outDir\> to place the graphs,  If you do not specifiy this, "graphs" will be used.
 - Three keys to specify an assessment are required.
 Any number of assessments may be specified.